 This guidance complements the UWE guidance on Polling.

 Once you have started creating polls in Mentimeter, you may want to know a bit more about how to manage them.
-This post covers polling in and outside of class, hiding results, closing a poll and sharing both the results and the presentation itself.
+This article covers polling in and outside of class, hiding results, closing a poll and sharing both the results and the presentation itself.

 Synchronous and asynchronous polls